Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Dynamic URLs: Permutations vs Combinatorials

 This is the single most misunderstood URL architecture issue in ecommerce and large catalogue sites.
-A site that generates URLs through parameter combinatorials — where example.com/page?attr1=white&attr2=jacket and example.com/page?attr2=jacket&attr1=white are treated as separate pages — will produce exponentially growing URL inventories that overwhelm crawl budget.
+Google explicitly identifies “combinatorial explosion” as a primary crawl budget problem in its official documentation (Google Search Central, 2023).
+Here’s how it happens: a site that generates URLs through parameter combinatorials — where example.com/page?attr1=white&attr2=jacket and example.com/page?attr2=jacket&attr1=white are treated as separate pages — produces exponentially growing URL inventories that overwhelm crawl budget.

 Duplicated Domains

-A site accessible via multiple domain variants — www.example.com, example.com, http://example.com, https://example.com, and https://www.example.com — is presenting search engines with multiple competing versions of every URL.
-Each variant can be indexed independently, splitting link equity and confusing canonical consolidation.
+A site accessible via multiple domain variants — www.example.com, example.com, http://example.com, https://example.com — is presenting search engines with multiple competing versions of every URL.
+Each variant can be indexed independently, splitting link equity and complicating canonical consolidation.

 Fix: Choose one canonical domain variant and enforce it via server-level 301 redirects from all other variants.
 Update the canonical URL in GSC’s Search Console settings.
-Ensure internal linking uses the canonical variant exclusively.
+Make sure internal linking uses the canonical variant exclusively.

 Absolute vs Relative URLs

-Relative URLs (/page/) are resolved by the browser relative to the current domain, which is fine for users.
-But if your site is accessible via multiple domain variants (see above), relative URLs do not enforce the canonical domain — a crawler accessing http://example.com/page/ will correctly resolve the relative link as http://example.com/other-page/, not the HTTPS canonical version.
+Relative URLs are fine for browsers.
+They’re not fine for canonicalisation.
+If your site is accessible via multiple domain variants, relative URLs don’t enforce the canonical domain — a crawler accessing http://example.com/page/ resolves the relative link as http://example.com/other-page/, not the HTTPS canonical version.

 Paginated URLs Without rel=”next” and rel=”prev”

-Google officially deprecated support for rel="next" and rel="prev" as a ranking signal in 2019, but this does not mean pagination is a non-issue.
-Without explicit pagination signals, Googlebot must infer the relationship between paginated series from internal link structure and content similarity alone.
-For large paginated series with hundreds of pages, this is unreliable — crawlers may treat each page as an independent, shallow-content document rather than part of a structured series.
+Google deprecated rel=”next” and rel=”prev” as a ranking signal in 2019 — but pagination is still a crawlability concern.
+Without explicit pagination signals, Googlebot infers the relationship between paginated series from internal link structure and content similarity.
+For large paginated series with hundreds of pages, this is unreliable.
+Crawlers may treat each page as an independent, shallow-content document rather than part of a structured series.

-The contemporary best practice is to ensure paginated pages are internally linked, carry a canonical tag pointing to themselves (not to page 1), and contain sufficient unique content to justify individual indexation.
+The current best practice: ensure paginated pages are internally linked, carry a self-referencing canonical tag (not pointing to page 1), and contain enough unique content to justify individual indexation.

 Noindex Usage

 noindex should be applied precisely.
-Pages that should not appear in search results but need to remain crawlable (so the directive is seen) require noindex in the <meta robots> tag or X-Robots-Tag header.
-The common error is applying noindex to pages also blocked by robots.txt — Googlebot cannot read the noindex directive on a page it cannot crawl, so the directive has no effect.
-These pages may remain indexed indefinitely.
+Pages that should be excluded from search results but need to remain crawlable — so the directive is seen — require noindex in the <meta robots> tag or X-Robots-Tag header.
+The common error is applying noindex to pages also blocked by robots.txt.
+Googlebot can’t read the noindex directive on a page it can’t crawl, so the directive has no effect.
+These pages can remain indexed indefinitely.

 Part 6: HTTPS, Security, and Protocol